julianbrowne/apache-anywhere/readme.md

     apache -d /home/user42 -p 8456      // you get the idea

 If you're running apache as a regular user then the port number needs to be above 8000 as below that ports are reserved for system processes.
-Whichever user you are logged in as should also have access to the files in the documents directory.
+Also ensure that whichever user you are logged in as has appropriate access to the files in the documents directory.

     apache stop 8123                    // stops the apache http process running on port 8123

 Apache log and tmp files are created at ``/tmp/{process_id}/``

+    apache clean 8123                   // cleans up all temp files created by process on 8123